JavaScript Tag

 - Selenium (even modified)

-Privacy
+Privacy concerns

-The JS Tag's purpose is focused on bot detection and not tracking: the script doesn't collect information that may be considered as invasive of people's privacy such as canvas fingerprinting.
+The JS Tag's purpose is focused on bot detection and not tracking: the script doesn't collect information that may be considered as invasive of user privacy such as canvas fingerprinting.
 Therefore, the collected fingerprint doesnβt have a high entropy or uniqueness to it.

 Installation